undergrad-partner-school

 The Santa Fe campus itself is nestled in the beautiful Sangre de Cristo Mountains, providing a stunning backdrop for learning and contemplation.
 St. John's College emphasizes the importance of intellectual exploration, encouraging students to be active participants in their education and question the fundamental ideas that shape our world.
 The college also offers various extracurricular activities, including sports, clubs, and cultural events, fostering a vibrant and engaged community.
 Graduates of St. John's College often go on to pursue advanced degrees or embark on successful careers in various fields, equipped with the critical thinking, writing, and communication skills that the college nurtures.

-Located in Santa Fe, NM, St. John's College, Santa Fe is a private upper-level higher education institution with graduate programs.
-This academic institution uses a semester-based calendar.
+St. John's College, Santa Fe is a private upper-level higher education institution with graduate programs located in Santa Fe, NM.
+This institution follows a semester-based calendar.
 It has an acceptance rate of 52%.
 The freshman retention rate at St. John's College, Santa Fe is 81.08% and the six-year graduation rate is 55%.

 For freshmen, the application deadline for this school is February 2.
 The transfer application deadline is February 20.